evaera/moonwave/website/docs/TagList.md

 Describes a parameter for a function.
 This tag can appear multiple times in a doc comment, and each parameter should have its own.

 The `@param` tag begins with the parameter name, followed by a space and the type.
 Optionally, this can be followed by two dashes (`--`) and a description.
+Markdown is parsed in the description.

 ```lua
 --[=[